 SS: I can't believe what I am hearing.
 So you, Life, then, endorse the killing of young, innocent children along with the physically vulnerable?

 Life: Unequivocally not!

 Death: Hold on a minute.
-I think that we are getting caught up in semantics.
+I think we are getting caught up in semantics.
 I believe that what Life means to impart is the reality of what those rules might imply.
-Again, I and my buddy would be seen as some kind of omnipotent authorities on who dies and who does not, where, when, how and why.
+Again, my buddy and I would be seen as some kind of omnipotent authorities on who dies and who does not...where, when, how and why.
 We don't do that shit!
 It's never personal on our side.
-The personal, is interjected by you and your fellow humans.
+The personal is injected by you and your fellow humans.

 Death: Well there we have it.
-Again, things like forgiveness, acceptance, purpose and meaning, are all human impositions.
-Life and I have entirely nothing to do with any of that.
+Again, notions like forgiveness, acceptance, purpose and meaning, are all human impositions.
+Life and I have absolutely nothing to do with any of that.

-SS: I apologize for my outbreak.
-As a reporter it is my job to be objective.
+SS: I apologize for my outburst.
+As a reporter, it is my job to be objective.
 As a human however, I find the struggle difficult at times.
 This is clearly one of those times.

 Life and Death: No apology necessary.

 Death: Perhaps now you have caught a glimpse into how difficult our jobs are, and how extremely important it is for us to never, under any circumstances, lose our composure or determination.

 Life: I would like to add something in reference to the whole need to know 'why' meaning of things, which humans struggle so deeply with when they are challenged by the permanent loss of a loved one.
 And again, allow me to make it perfectly clear that only God and Satan challenge humans, while Death and I remain impartial.

 Death: Don't go there Life, you know how you get.